Senior Service Programming at MSV

 We provide a safe and nurturing environment for mobile, active seniors on the West Side to meet each month.
 Take Charge meetings offer socialization, sharing a meal, and educational experiences through speakers.
 The Take Charge day trips offer enriching opportunities such as a boat cruise or museum visit.

 An extension of Take Charge, Coffee Club is an additional monthly meeting for fellowship and light refreshments.
 It is another opportunity for the seniors to engage with each other as well as MSV staff.
 There are opportunities for games, art activities, socializing, and other small group activities.

-We work to stabilize West Side seniors who have limited mobility and are often home alone.
+We work to stabilize West Side seniors who have limited mobility and often live alone.
 Over 70 seniors who are on low, fixed incomes receive regular phone calls, well-being checks, and monthly groceries that often includes fresh produce and meat.
-Homebound seniors also receive help accessing utility assistance and other public benefits as needed.
-Each senior receives a Christmas gift as well.
+Seniors who receive home deliveries also receive help accessing utility assistance and other public benefits as needed.
 These safeguards help vulnerable older adults safely remain in their homes while staying connected to the community.

 For more information on Take Charge and Homebound Elderly, please call 773-584-3265.